swiftlang/swift-evolution/proposals/testing/NNNN-attachments.md

   Instead, `Attachable` includes the function `preferredName(for:basedOn:)` that allows an implementation (such as that of `Encodable & Attachable`) to add a path extension to the filename specified by the test author if needed.

+- Making the `Attachment.attach(_:sourceLocation:)` methods a single instance method of `Attachment` named `attach()`: this was in the initial pitch but the community discussed several more ergonomic options and we chose `Attachment.attach(_:sourceLocation:)` instead.

 ## Acknowledgments